 Study your statements often.
 Also keep track of how much other homes are selling for in your neighborhood.
 Unfortunately, if you have a recent mortgage - five years or under, you likely haven't had a chance to pay a lot of the principal: you have been paying mostly interest.

 The Proof is in the Appraisal

-At the point you find you've achieved at least 20 percent equity in your home, you can start the process of getting PMI out of your budget.
-First you will notify your lender that you are asking to cancel PMI.
-The lending institution will request documentation that your equity is high enough.
-You can get proof of your equity by getting a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lenders before canceling PMI.
+You can begin the process of PMI cancelation at the time you're sure your equity has risen to 20%.
+First you will notify your lender that you are asking to cancel your PMI.
+Next, you will be required to verify that you are eligible to cancel.
+The best proof there is can be found in a state certified appraisal on form URAR-1004 (Uniform Residential Appraisal Report), which is required by most lending institutions before canceling PMI.